Skip to content

 Hindfoot fractures

 These are rare, constituting only 0.008% of all paediatric fractures.
-Children usually present after falling from height or after a motor vehicle injury.
-The talus can be fractured in multiple places including avulsion fracture.
+Children usually present after falling from a height or after a motor vehicle injury.
+The talus can be fractured in multiple places, including avulsion fractures.

 Case courtesy of Assoc Prof Craig Hacking, Radiopaedia.org.
 From the case rID: 77140